MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/mr-azure-309.md

         using UnityEngine.Networking;
     ```

-5. Dentro do script, insira o seguinte:
+5. No script, insira o seguinte:

     ```csharp
         /// <summary>